The full scale replica trebuchet, built for the Netflix production ‘Outlaw King,’ was a first for our Scottish team and the Scottish film industry.

 The 2017 production drew Hollywood to Scotland for the duration of the shoot.
-With the trebuchet critical to the main battle scene in the film, a safe yet realistic replica was required – we were the go to firm to deliver on this.
+With the trebuchet critical to the main battle scene in the film, a safe yet realistic replica was required – we were the go-to firm to deliver on this.

 Given the scale of the trebuchet, individually tailored joints were required.
 Bespoke, hand forged metal work was produced in house, where strengthening was required on timber to timber joints.

-To trial the jointing and build sequence of the trebuchet, our trainee carpenters made a 1:5 scale prototype of the trebuchet, complete with finely tuned counterweight.
+To trial the jointing and build sequence of the trebuchet, our trainee carpenters made a 1:5 scale prototype of the trebuchet, complete with a finely tuned counterweight.
 This successfully (and safely) fired a projectile 45 metres.

-With confidence in the design and mechanisms, we were able to build the full scale replica at the speed required to meet programme, and in confidence the carpentry would work.
+With confidence in the design and mechanisms, we were able to build the full-scale replica at the speed required to meet programme, and in confidence the carpentry would work.

 Warwick Castle Trebuchet